Special Subject Classes (1st - 8th Grade)

 HANDWORK

-Handwork includes, but is not limited to, knitting, crocheting, hand sewing, embroidery, cross-stitch, wet felting, needle felting, and papercrafts.
-Students are taught a progression of developmentally appropriate skills that support and inform what they are learning in different areas of the curriculum.
+Handwork includes but is not limited to, knitting, crocheting, hand sewing, embroidery, cross-stitch, wet felting, needle felting, and papercrafts.
+Students are taught a progression of developmentally appropriate skills that support and inform what they are learning in different curriculum areas.

 A sampling of the many benefits of handwork: